Global sensitivity analysis of asymmetric energy harvesters: Polynomial chaos expansion

 \section{Polynomial chaos expansion}

-Generally, Sobol indices are calculated using the Monte Carlo (MC) simulation, but this can be computationally expensive due to the slow convergence rate of this sampling method \cite{CunhaJR_MC,Kroese_MC}.
-An alternative way to obtain Sobol indices is using a Polynomial Chaos Expansion (PCE) surrogate model, which is an approximate model for the original system with a short processing time, reducing the computational cost and keeping calculation accuracy \cite{31_sudret,37_Crestaux,38_Palar}.
+Generally, Sobol indices are calculated using the Monte Carlo (MC) method, but this can be computationally expensive due to the slow convergence rate of this sampling method \cite{CunhaJR_MC,Kroese_MC}.
+An alternative way to obtain Sobol indices is to employ the Polynomial Chaos Expansion (PCE) surrogate model, which is an approximate model for the original system with a short processing time, reducing the computational cost and keeping calculation accuracy \cite{37_Crestaux,38_Palar,31_sudret}.

-PCE was introduced in the engineering community by Ghanem and Spanos \cite{33_Ghanem} in the context of stochastic finite element analysis.
-The PCE is used for UQ in a wide variety of domains, e.g., in solid mechanics, thermal and fluid sciences, etc. It is a non-intrusive method representing uncertain quantities as an expansion, including the decomposition of deterministic coefficients and orthogonal polynomial bases concerning each random variable probability distribution \cite{36_Xiu}.
+PCE was introduced in the engineering community by R. Ghanem, and P. Spanos \cite{33_Ghanem} in the context of stochastic finite element analysis.
+The PCE is used for UQ in various domains, e.g., in solid mechanics, thermal and fluid sciences, etc. It can be a non-intrusive method representing uncertain quantities as an expansion, including the decomposition of deterministic coefficients and orthogonal polynomial bases for each random variable probability distribution \cite{36_Xiu}.
 PCE offers an accurate and efficient way to include nonlinear effects in stochastic analysis and can be seen as an ideal mathematical way to construct and obtain a model response surface in the form of a high-dimensional polynomial in model parameters uncertain \cite{34_Oladyshkin,35_SEPAHVAND}.